|

 which case, no Forms 3520 or 3520A (related to foreign trusts) would be filed.
 Is this

-The asset-protection attorney is wrong.
+true? [an error occurred while processing this directive] The asset-protection attorney is wrong.
 A U.S. person who is considered the owner

 of a foreign trust under any of the grantor trust rules is the one responsible for the